460N1/IndexedDB/README.md

 By making use of client side IndexedDB, a lot of page content can be cached.
 IndexedDB is especially useful for this as it does not have a certain size limit set, unlike localStorage, sessionStorage and cookies.
 The storage limit depends on the user's disk space, and is usually in the GBs.
 And despite that, it's still a rather untapped offloading location.

-This script itself does not require any other script, i.e. it does not depend on anything like jQuery as it's pure Javascript implementation.
+This script itself does not require any other script, i.e. it does not depend on anything like jQuery as it's a pure Javascript implementation.

-It's also mobile- and browser-friendly - it works for all modern browsers, on desktop and mobile.
+It's also mobile- and browser-friendly meaning it works for all modern browsers, on desktop AND mobile.

-What can be cached using this script?
+## What can be cached using this script?
 - Images
 - Stylesheets
 - Scripts
 - Videos
 - (possibly more to come, but what else is realistically left that could/should be cached?)

-How to use it?
+## How to use it?

 Script must be placed at the bottom of the page, else it might miss scripts or content: